sokoide/workshop/vlan_en.md

 ## Step 4.
 Configure NAT (IP Masquerade) on Router

 Use `iptables` inside the router container to relay traffic from private networks to the Internet.
+These rules are not persistent and will be lost if the router container restarts.
+A common way to make them persistent is to save rules with `iptables-save` and run `iptables-restore` at container startup (via entrypoint or a startup script).
+In practice, people also bake the rules into the image or use `nftables` configs loaded on boot.

 ```bash
 # Install iptables tool